CleanroomMC/Website/docs/wiki/modularui/json/theme.md

 ```
 property to the top level.
 This will discard any previous defined themes with the same name of other resourcepacks.
 Otherwise, they will be merged, where the theme will only override properties it has defined.

-## Widget themes

-Widgets which don't use one of the existing widget themes use the fallback properties.

-All widget themes have the properties `color`, `background`, `textColor` and `textShadow`.
-Which are
-all mostly self-explanatory. `color` is applied additionally to the background (if possible).

-The `itemSlot` and `fluidSlot` also have the `slotHoverColor`, which is just the rendered overlay color when the slot is
-hovered.
-Don't use full opacity here.
-Otherwise, you won't be able to see the item.

-The `textField` theme has the `markedColor` property which is the marked text background and the `hintColor` property
-which is the color of the text that is shown when the field is empty.

-The `toggleButton` has `selectedBackground`, `selectedColor`, `selectedTextColor` and
-`selectedTextShadow` which are all self-explanatory.
-Note that

 :::info Note {id="note"}
 All widget themes are optional.
 You can define as many as you like.
 Not defined widget themes will be taken from the